AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting `AFL_MAX_DET_EXRAS` will change the threshold at what number of elements in the `-x` dictionary and LTO autodict (combined) the probabilistic mode will kick off.
-In probabilistic mode not all dictionary entires will be used all of the times for fuzzing mutations to not slow down fuzzing.
+In probabilistic mode, not all dictionary entries will be used all of the time for fuzzing mutations to not slow down fuzzing.
     The default count is `200` elements.
 So for the 200 + 1st element, there is a 1 in 201 chance, that one of the dictionary entries will not be used directly.